Role Based Access Control

 Introduction

-RBAC in Lightbeam is designed to help organizations manage who has access to what, based on clearly defined roles.
-Instead of assigning permissions to individual users, Lightbeam groups access rights into roles, which are then assigned to users depending on their responsibilities.
+Role Based Access Control (RBAC) in LightBeam is designed to help organizations manage who has access to what, based on clearly defined roles.
+Instead of assigning permissions to individual users, LightBeam groups access rights into roles, which are then assigned to users depending on their responsibilities.

 This approach simplifies access management, reduces security risks, and ensures users only have access to the data and actions relevant to their job.